 (a) On April 13, 2000, the Registrant sold 1,500 shares of 6% cumulative convertible preferred stock plus warrants for a total of 75,000 shares of the Registrant's common stock to two members of its Board of Directors for \$1,500,000, on terms more favorable than it was then able to obtain from outside investors.
 The sale was made in reliance on Rule 506 of Regulation D promulgated under the Securities Act of 1933, as amended.
-The shares of preferred stock are convertible at the option of the holders into common stock at \$3.77 per share (based on the face value of the shares).
+The face value of the shares of preferred stock is convertible at the option of the holders into common stock at \$3.77 per share.
 The holders of the preferred stock have liquidation rights equal to their original investments plus accrued but unpaid dividends.
 The investors would be entitled to make additional investments in the Company on the same terms as those on which the Registrant completes offerings of its securities with third parties within 6 months, if any such offerings are completed.
-They have waived that right with respect to the common stock transactions described in Note 6, Subsequent Events.
+They have waived that right with respect to the common stock transactions described in Note 5, Subsequent Events.
 If offerings totaling at least \$6 million are not completed during the 6 months, the investors have the right to acquire up to a total of 1,126 additional shares of convertible preferred stock, the face value of which is convertible to common stock at \$6.33 per share.
 Any unconverted preferred stock is converted, at the applicable conversion price, on April 13, 2002 in the case of the original stock and two years after the first acquisition of any of the additional 1,126 shares, if any are acquired.
 The warrants, which are exercisable at \$6.58 per share, expire on April 13, 2005.

 On August 3, 2000, the Registrant completed a \$4 million common stock financing transaction with Millennium Partners, LP, or the Fund.
 The sale was made in reliance on Rule 506 of Regulation D promulgated under the Securities Act of 1933, as amended.
 The Registrant received \$3 million of the purchase price at the closing and will receive the remaining \$1 million upon effectiveness of a registration statement covering the shares owned by the Fund.
 The Fund purchased the Registrant's common stock at \$4.33 per share.
-The Fund may be entitled, pursuant to an adjustable warrant issued in connection with the sale of common stock to the Fund, to receive additional shares of common stock on eight dates beginning six months from the closing and every three months thereafter.
+The Fund may be entitled to receive additional shares of common stock on eight dates beginning six months from the closing and every three months thereafter.
 The number of additional shares the Fund may be entitled to on each date will be based on the number of shares of common stock the Fund continues to hold on each date and the market price of the Registrant's common stock over a period prior to each date.
 The Registrant will have the right, under certain circumstances, to cap the number of additional shares by purchasing part of the entitlement from the Fund.
 The Fund also received a warrant to purchase up to 101,587 shares of common stock at \$4.725 per share.
 This warrant is callable by the Registrant at \$7.875 per underlying share.